Raw Dog Food Recipes for Beginners: The One-Protein Rule

 How to Prep Your First Meal in 3 Steps

-Raw & Well makes this simpler: Use our "One-Protein Prep List" to see exactly which cuts are lowest in fat and simplest for a kibble-adapted gut to process.
+How Raw & Well automates this: Use our "One-Protein Prep List" to see exactly which cuts offer the lowest fat content.
+This ensures the safest possible initial transition phase for your dog.

-Raw & Well makes this simpler: Select your dog's size; we'll filter our bone database to show exclusively the "Beginner-Safe" bones that match their bite force.
+The Raw & Well clinical solution: Enter your dog's specific breed into the app.
+We filter our clinical database to show only the "Beginner-Safe" bones that directly match your dog's jaw bite force and oral capacity.

-Raw & Well makes this simpler: One click generates a 14-day transition print-out, telling you exactly how many grams of meat, bone, and organ to weigh out each morning.
+How Raw & Well handles the math: One click generates a custom transition print-out.
+It tells you exactly how many grams of muscle meat, edible bone, and organ you must weigh out for every single daily meal.

 Aspect Raw Feeding Kibble